codemask-labs/nestjs-elasticsearch/readme.md

 ### Features

--   Quick Setup: Get up and running in minutes using our easy-to-understand API.
+-   :rocket: Quick Setup - Get up and running in minutes using our easy-to-understand API.

--   Developer Experience: Designed with developers in mind, package prioritizes ease of use and efficiency throughout the development process.
+-   :nerd_face: :computer: Developer Experience - Designed with developers in mind, package prioritizes ease of use and efficiency throughout the development process.

--   Full TypeScript Support: Enjoy the benefits of code autocompletion and types for both request and response objects. ⁤⁤Unlike the original Elasticsearch library, this package provides full type definitions in order to provide better development experience and minimize runtime errors. ⁤
+-   :white_check_mark: Full TypeScript Support - Enjoy the benefits of code autocompletion and types for both request and response objects. ⁤⁤Unlike the original Elasticsearch library, this package provides full type definitions in order to provide better development experience and minimize runtime errors. ⁤

--   Utility Methods: Say goodbye to repetitive boilerplate code.
+-   :hammer_and_wrench: Utility Methods - Say goodbye to repetitive boilerplate code.
 The package offers set of utility methods for most common Elasticsearch filtering, sorting, pagination and aggregations use cases.

--   Schema definitions: Elasticsearch index itself may be schema-less, but we integrated schema definitions into our package.
-Each schema maps to an Elasticsearch index.
-This gives us clear data model, which can be used when building request object, ensuring only fields available for given index are used.
-These definitions are also used to register indexes in module scope and inject them into a service, similar to how it is approached in TypeORM NestJS module.
+-   :bookmark_tabs: Schema definitions - Schema definitions are integrated into the package, with each schema mapping to an Elasticsearch index to provide a clear data model.
+These definitions are used to register indexes in the module scope and inject them into a service, similar to the approach in the TypeORM NestJS module, ensuring that only fields available for a given index are used when building request objects.

 ### Instalation